 Using toothpastes and mouth washes is essential in order to maintain good oral hygiene conditions.
 To prevent and treat gum diseases, toothpastes containing fluoride must be used to help in eliminating bacteria.
 Flossing is very important because brushing alone cannot remove plaque and food debris that may have accumulated in the inter-dental spaces.
 It is usually the inter-dental and sub-gingival (below gum level) plaque that causes the development of gum diseases.
 It is for this reason that brushing along with regular flossing is considered the ideal method of maintaining good oral and dental health.

-In order to prevent the development of gum diseases, it is important to quit smoking, which also as a major impact on all internal organs of your body affecting your general health!
+In order to prevent the development of gum diseases, it is important to quit smoking, which also has a major impact on all internal organs of your body affecting your general health!

-We at Wyndham Dental Solutions want to help educate you regarding good oral and general health, so drop by for a consultation with our amazing team of dentists and dental hygienists to improve your dental health and your smile!
+At Wyndham Dental, we want to help educate you regarding good oral and general health, because sometimes this is all you need to prevent serious complications like gum disease in your smile from arising.
+So drop by for a consultation with our amazing team of Werribee dentists and dental hygienists to improve your dental health and your smile!